muratk3n/thirdwave/en/tweets/2019/week45.md

 ---

 Hah.
-In TV show *Stargate* one of the worst villians, named Aschen, is space-faring farm folk.
+In TV show *Stargate* one of the worst villians, named Aschen, are space-faring farm folk.
 They biologically exterminate entire planets, and use it as farm land.
 Some Roman level genocidal shit.